Volume Two

 "… Alright… I understand.
 Please, stay safe."

-As long as the situation doesn't become very dangerous—she added in her mind as she agreed.
+As long as the situation doesn't get too dangerous — she added in her mind as she agreed.

 (… I don't want to make Rachelle sad.)

-Ilya, piling up excuse after excuse, decided to stop thinking about that for now and focus more on understanding what was happening.
+Piling up excuse after excuse, Ilya decided to set that aside for now and focus on understanding what was happening.

-She hadn't used [Detection] until now since it would cause her to sense all those insects—even if just for a moment—so if she missed this chance and have to start all over by perceiving the entire planet, she could easily imagine herself using the experience of having done so as an excuse to not do it again and be forced to use some other means.
+She hadn't used [Detection] until now because it would force her to sense all those insects — even if only for a moment — so if she missed this chance and had to start over by perceiving the entire planet again, she could easily imagine using the memory of doing so as an excuse to never do it again and be forced to fall back on some other method.

 "Uguuh…"